breaking free from the fashion schedule with this is the uniform | read | i-D

 What is your main aim for the brand as a whole?

 At this moment, it is to be reactive.
-The industry that we work within is changing so much -- and I think staying flexible in the way we work and how we run our business is our aim, and to use this time of flux to our advantage.
-Because we don't have a huge production chain, and our team is small, we can see these changes as opportunities to explore possibilities, and find new ways of doing things.
-This is the first of a programme of events throughout this coming year -- and each will be different.
-I see This Is The Uniform as a way of engaging with society, and having a voice -- I want to explore this further.
+The industry that we work within is changing so much — and I think staying flexible in the way we work and how we run our business is our aim and to use this time of flux to our advantage.
+Because we don't have a huge production chain, and our team is small, we can see these changes as opportunities to explore possibilities and find new ways of doing things.
+This is the first of a program of events throughout this coming year and each will be different.
+I see This Is The Uniform as a way of engaging with society and having a voice.
+I want to explore this further.

 Text Matthew Whitehouse